Story until October 2016

 In Oct 2016, very dramatically, I quit my corporate job in Mumbai and left for an adventure to fill my soul with joy again.

 I backpacked around Latin America from Nov 2016 to Nov 2017 and it was the year that was life-changing in every sense of the word.
-I highly doubt I would be able to top that gift I gave to myself.

 Since my return to India in 2017, I continued traveling for months on end in India and occasionally to other Asian countries.
 But, now I travel while also taking up freelancing work which ranges in commitment time from a few hours to a few months.